 Minutes of Previous Meetings

 - Tuesday 7th August 2018, Agenda 07.08.18, Presentations: HSCP Locality Planning and Talking About Samaritans in Falkirk

 - Minutes of Tuesday 8th May 2018, Agenda 08.05.2018, Presentation: MECOPP: “Rights, Respect and Responsibility” The 3 R’s Project, Additional Materials: Legal Rights Leaflet 1 and Legal Rights Leaflet 2

 Health & Social Care Integration: Integration Joint Board

-There are two third sector representatives as non-voting members of the Falkirk Partnership Integration Joint Board, these are:
+There are two third sector representatives as non-voting members of the Falkirk Partnership Integration Joint Board:

 The meeting dates for 2019 (which may be subject to change) are: Friday 1st February, Thursday 28th March, Friday 5th April, Friday 6th September, and Friday 1st December.